JRH89/saasavant-saas-boilerplate-version-1/SETUP.md

 1. Go to Firebase Console → Authentication
 2. Enable Email/Password sign-in method

-### 5. SendGrid Setup
+### 5. MailerSend Setup

-1. Create a SendGrid account
+1. Create a MailerSend account at https://www.mailersend.com/
-2. Verify a sender email address
-3. Create an API key with "Mail Send" permissions
+2. Get your API token from Dashboard → API Tokens
+3. (Optional) Verify your domain for production use
 4. Add to `.env.local`

+**For detailed setup instructions**, see [MAILERSEND_SETUP.md](./MAILERSEND_SETUP.md)

+**Quick Start (Development)**:
+- Use the trial domain provided by MailerSend
+- No domain verification needed for testing
+- Free tier: 12,000 emails/month

 ### 6. Run Development Server